JaimeHyland/farming-futures/README.md

 <!-- TOC --><a name="responsiveness"></a>
 ### Responsiveness
-- The website is fully responsive over all tested screen, on both portrait and landscape orientations, where applicable (see [Testing](#testing) section below).
+- The website is fully responsive over all tested screens, on both portrait and landscape orientations, where applicable (see [Testing](#testing) section below).

 <!-- TOC --><a name="images"></a>
 ### Images
 - All images were chosen to be attractive and appropriate to the topic at hand.
-- Where there is doubt about readability, texts overlying background images are presented over a semi-transparent division.
+- Where there is any doubt about readability, texts overlying background images are presented over a semi-transparent division.
 - Images that look excessively pixilated on being stretched over large screen sizes have been avoided.
 - All images used (other than merely decorative background images) have been given an sr-readable alt text.